Displaying 5 of 25 results for "Friederike Lenel" clear search

 I am interested in the feedbacks between policies and aggregated outcomes of individual decisions in the context of spatial and environmental policy-making.
 The issue of social interactions and information diffusion through networks to affect economic behavior is highly relevant here.
 My research line focuses on exploring how behavioral changes at micro level may lead to critical transitions (tipping points/regime shifts) on macro level in complex adaptive human-environment systems in application to climate change economics.
 I use agent-based modelling (ABM) combined with social science methods of behavioral data collection on individual decisions and social networks.
 This research line has been distinguished by the NWO VENI and ERC Starting grants and the Early Career Excellence award of the International Environmental Modeling Society (iEMSs).
 In 2018 I was invited to serve as the Associate Editor of the Environmental Modelling & Software journal, where I have been a regular Member of the Editorial Board since 2013.

-I am currently head of the Junior Research Group POLISES which uses agent-based models to study intended and unintended effects of global policy instruments on the social-ecological resilience of smallholders.
-In this project, we focus on the impact of policies targeting climate risk in two common property regimes of pastoralists in Africa (Morocco and Kenya/Ethiopia).
+I am currently head of the Working Group POLISES which uses agent-based models to study the impact of policies on land user behavior and consequences on the social-ecological system.
+This includes agri-environmental schemes for European agriculture and climate related policies such as insurance.
+In prior projects we investigated intended and unintended effects of global policy instruments on the social-ecological resilience of smallholders.
+We focused on the impact of policies targeting climate risk in common property regimes of pastoralists in Africa (Morocco and Kenya/Ethiopia).

-On a conceptual level, I work in an international team of modellers, psychologists and natural scientists on adequate representations of human behaviour in agent-based models.
-Furthermore, I am interested in how to describe models in an appropriate and standardised manner to increase their comprehensibility and comparison.
+On a conceptual level, I work in an international team of modellers, psychologists, agroeconomists and natural scientists on adequate representations of human behaviour in agent-based models.
+Furthermore, I am interested in how to describe models in an appropriate and standardised manner to increase their comprehensibility and comparison and how to foster model reuse and building up on each others work.

 Community assembly after intervention by coral transplantation